ctf0/SimpleMenu/README.md

 - `composer require ctf0/simple-menu`

 - add the service provider & facade to `config/app.php`

+    - all the package dependencies "serviceProvider & aliases" are registerd with the package.

 ```php
 'providers' => [
     ctf0\SimpleMenu\SimpleMenuServiceProvider::class,